Irish rental income

 How do you declare your rental income?

-You must declare your rental income on your annual tax return.
+For individuals you must declare your rental income on your annual tax return.
 If your net rental income is less than €5,000, use myAccount to declare it through your Income Tax Return.
 You can do this by following these steps.

 2019 and subsequent years: